ID Digital Institute (IDDI)

 What is IDDI?

-The ID Digital Institute is a free program and community that aims to facilitate collaboration among ID educators and exploration of digital technology to create learning and teaching opportunities.
-This program is composed of a group of volunteers who mentor and guide learners as they progress through a one year long curriculum focused on digital education skills, such as blogs, infographics, podcasts, and more!
-Our vision is that program graduates will remain part of the ongoing IDDI global community of practice and will help build effective and compelling content for our ID world!
+The ID Digital Institute is a free program that aims to facilitate collaboration among ID educators as they explore the use of digital technology for learning and teaching.
+IDDI participants will be guided through a one-year curriculum focused on digital education skills, such as blogs, infographics, podcasts, and more!

-Applications for 2024 are closed!
+Applications for 2026 are open!

 Digital platforms have become increasingly ubiquitous for teaching and learning medicine among trainees and faculty.
 Medical educators need to be adept with these digital mediums and social media platforms to evolve and adapt, but many may find getting started overwhelming.
 Creation and curation of effective digital education resources as well as engagement in social media are skill sets that can be built with training and practice.